This comprehensive educational post collects the basics of thyroid hormone, transport and conversion.

 1) In the nucelus of cells, in “nuclear receptors,” where T3 hormone has its powerful and essential biological activity.

-2) On the cell wall, where they can bind to integrin αvβ3.
+2) On the cell membrane, where they can bind to integrin αvβ3.
 This is where T4 and RT3 have their most significant activity, but not all of it is beneficial, as cancer researchers are learning.

-The receptors on the cell wall generally perform “non-genomic” actions, while the ones in the nucleus have “genomic” action.
+The receptors on the cell membrane generally perform “non-genomic” actions, while the ones in the nucleus have “genomic” action.
 The hormone T3 in the nucleus essential instructions to genes to get work done in our bodies.

 Here, I focus on receptor type #1 above — the most important thyroid hormone receptors located deep in the center of the cell, in the nucleus.